PS-Wizard/School/FYP/lit_review/finalized_lit_review.typ

 Black plays: Nf6 (developing the knight)
 White responds: e5 (kicks the knight, "refutes" the idea)
 ```
 and if this refutation worked well, the engine remembers to try the same move next time.
 A refutation table is a lightweight data structure that stores these effective refutations and main continuations.
-It is much simpler than the transposition table employing arrays instead of hashes, and are often referred to as space-efficient alternatives to transposition tables.
+It is much simpler than the transposition table employing arrays instead of hashes, and are often referred to as space-efficient alternative to transposition tables.
 This table is often preferred for low end devices with memory constraints.
 For devices with no memory constraint, this technique is still used as an additional aid for the search @marsland[p.16].

 == Iterative Deepening

 Iterative Deepening, also known as "iterated aspiration search" or "progressive deepening"; a term first coined by de Groot @deGroot1965, is an optimization technique that chess engines employ, especially those that implement alpha-beta pruning.
 All traditional engines employ Iterative Deepening as a standard procedure to manage search time and enhance performance by improving move ordering and hash table utility across increasing depths @marsland[p.19] @Brange[p.38] @bijl_2021_exploring[p.11] @tessaract[p.21].
 The idea behind iterative deepening is that when a search is requested to $D$ plies, the search will first go 1-ply, then 2-ply, and so on until it reaches $D$.
-Although this may seem counter-intuitive, since it means we're repeating the same search over and over again in each iteration,which is true to some extent,engines use the information gained from these shallow searches to prioritize the best moves in deeper searches, which prunes a lot of branches right off the bat.
-If caches like transposition tables are also implemented, it's possible that iterative deepening searches faster than an immediate search to the same depth @bijl_2021_exploring[p.10] @alphadeepchess[p.32] @Brange[p.38].
+Although this may seem counter-intuitive, as we're repeating the same search over and over again in each iteration, engines use the information gained from these shallow searches to prioritize the best moves in deeper searches, which prunes a lot of branches.
+If caches like transposition tables are also implemented, it's is also possible that iterative deepening searches faster than an immediate search to the same depth @bijl_2021_exploring[p.10] @alphadeepchess[p.32] @Brange[p.38].

 === Benefits of Iterative Deepening

 ==== Time Management

-Iterative Deepening is perhaps the de facto standard for time management, as it ensures that if a search is interrupted (e.g., due to a time limit), we have the result from the previously completed depth.
+Iterative Deepening is perhaps the de-facto standard for time management, as it ensures that if a search is interrupted (e.g., due to a time limit), we have the result from the previously completed depth.
 As such, the result from the previous shallower depth search can be used rather than the deeper but incomplete search @marsland[p.17] @parallel_chess_searching[p.39].

 ==== Move Ordering

 Iterative Deepening helps move ordering significantly.
-Generally, the promising moves from previous shallower searches are searched first, and as such, the likelihood of finding a good move goes up, causing more pruning.
+Generally, the promising moves from previous shallower searches are searched first, and as such, the likelihood of finding a good move goes up, enabling more pruning.
 The overall efficiency of iterative deepening comes from the fact that it can use the information from the previous search to get the Principal Variation, and then use that information to reorder moves in the current deeper search.

+In an empirical analysis of the KLAS engine, Brange mentions that the use of Iterative Deepening along with PV-Ordering caused the average search time to decrease by 28.7% on average @Brange[p.47].

 ==== Aspiration Windows

-The search score from a previous position provides a strong approximation for the expected value of the current search.
-This can be utilized to set a tight aspiration window for the new search, thus leading to more cut-offs @tessaract[p.21] @parallel_chess_searching[p.33].
+The search score obtained from a previously evaluated position often serves as a good approximation for the expected value of the current search.
+By leveraging this information, the engine can initialize a narrow search window.
+This tighter bound significantly reduces the number of nodes that need to be explored, since it increases the likelihood of early cutoffs during alpha–beta pruning @tessaract[p.21] @parallel_chess_searching[p.33].

-In an empirical analysis of the KLAS engine, Brange mentions that the use of Iterative Deepening along with PV-Ordering caused the average search time to decrease by 28.7% on average @Brange[p.47].

 == Advanced Alpha-Beta Variations